 You may not be used to containing work, play, exercise, and relaxation to just your home.
 So it’s encouraged to create spaces and moods in your home that enhance your mindset for each respective activity.
 If your space is limited, consider setting time blocks for certain activities in your home.
 Moving a few things around goes a long way to establish intention for your space.
 Even lighting a scented candle for a few hours can change the dynamic in your home.
 Our candles in particular each have a message that encourages a mood.
 Whether it’s fearlessness, focus or gratitude, light a Spoken Flames candle to set a more purposeful mood in your space.

-We could name many guided meditation apps—and shout out to Headspace for offering free access for all US healthcare professionals through 2020—but we’d challenge you to do this: just sit in silence.
+We could name many guided meditation apps—and shout out to Headspace for offering free access to select meditations during the pandemic—but we’d challenge you to do this: just sit in silence.
 Breathe in, breathe out.
 Find a natural, comfortable rhythm.
 A thought or audible distraction may interrupt, but let it pass.
 Feel what it feels like to be still.
 Train your brain to focus and be at ease.
 Enjoy.

 It’s easy to set your mind on auto-pilot when everything is happening in one space throughout the day, so we hope these tips encourage you to reflect on what motivation means to you amid social distancing and to keep a clear head to perform optimally at home.